Well, Mike has removed the ice in record time this year. We have socials and roller derby starting up soon.

-Email us at This email address is being protected from spambots.
-You need JavaScript enabled to view it. and we will gladly find a rewarding area for your much appreciated time and skills.
+Contact Dan Namba at This email address is being protected from spambots.
+You need JavaScript enabled to view it. for more information.

 Curling is one of the most inclusive sports out there.
 You can play in a wheelchair, you can play if you’re visually or hearing impaired, you can play if you’re 90, and you can play if you’re five.
 There’s such a big age range in curling that little kids can use special lighter rocks until they get big enough to push the granite monsters.
 You also don’t have to be able to run 10 miles without breaking a sweat in order to play—although being physically fit is definitely a benefit.
 Both throwing and sweeping can get pretty intense.
 Curling teams can be all men, all women, or mixed.